Mrs. Miniver: Plot

-At the annual village flower show, Lady Beldon silently disregards the judges' decision that her rose is the winner.
-Instead, she announces that the rose entered by the local stationmaster, Mr. Ballard (Henry Travers), named the "Mrs. Miniver", as the winner, with her own Beldon Rose taking second prize.
+At the annual village flower show, Lady Beldon disregards the judges' decision that her rose is the winner.
+Instead, she announces the rose entered by the local stationmaster, Mr. Ballard, named the "Mrs. Miniver" as the winner, with her own Beldon Rose taking second prize.
 As air raid sirens sound and the villagers take refuge in the cellars of Beldon Hall, Kay and Carol drive Vin to join his squadron.
-On their journey home, they witness fighter planes in a dogfight.
-For safety, Kay stops the car, and they see a German plane crash.
-Kay realizes Carol has been wounded by machine-gun fire from the plane, and takes her back to Starlings.
-She dies a few minutes after they reach home.
-Kay is devastated.
-When Vin returns from battle, he already knows the terrible news.
-Ironically, he is the survivor, and Carol the one who died.
+On their journey home, they see a German ME-110 lose a dogfight and crash.
+Immediately afterwards, two fighters duel at treetop level.
+Realizing Carol has been wounded by machine-gun fire from the planes, Kay takes her back to Starlings, where she dies.

-The villagers assemble at the badly damaged church where their vicar affirms their determination in a powerful sermon:

-A solitary Lady Beldon stands in her family's church pew.
-Vin moves to stand alongside her, united in shared grief, as the members of the congregation rise and stoically sing "Onward, Christian Soldiers".
-The camera pans to empty sky showing through the gaping hole in the bombed church's roof.
-Underscored by a full orchestra triumphantly playing “Land of Hope and Glory,” flight after flight of RAF fighters in the V-for-Victory formation depart to face the enemy.
+The villagers assemble at the bomb-damaged church where their vicar affirms their determination in a sermon.
+Lady Beldon stands alone in her family's church pew.
+Vin moves to stand alongside her, united in grief, as the members of the congregation sing "Onward, Christian Soldiers".
+Meanwhile, visible through the holes in the roof, RAF fighters in "V for Victory" formations depart to face the enemy.